 Langley is a decidedly white-collar city, with fully 86.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Langley is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Langley who work in management occupations (15.76%), teaching (11.89%), and sales jobs (10.59%).

 Of important note, Langley is also a city of artists.
 Langley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Langley’s character.

-A relatively large number of people in Langley telecommute to their jobs.
-Overall, about 19.58% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.58% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Langley is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Langley, however, the average commute to work is quite long.
 On average, people spend 31.56 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.